tommy812/visual-traceroute/README.md

 2. **Set Time Range**: Use quick access presets or custom date ranges
 3. **Apply Filters**: Use advanced filters to focus on specific data
 4. **Explore Graph**: Click nodes/edges to highlight paths and view details
-5. **Export Results**: Save visualizations or data for further analysis
+5. **Export Results**: Save visualisations or data for further analysis

 ### Advanced Usage
 - **Compare Destinations**: Select multiple IPs to see shared paths